codeclimate/codeclimate/ISSUE_TEMPLATE.md

   correctly.
 That's why we ship the `codeclimate` wrapper script.
 Please take a look at the README for a working `docker run` example.

+- Are you having trouble using this project as a gem or not via Docker?

+  While this project is currently available as a gem, that is not a supported use-case.
+It is more an accident of history due to the way our own infrastructure is currently designed.
+Once we address this, we will stop releasing this project as a gem.

+  We may accept Pull Requests that fix issues with using the project as a gem (e.g. correcting version bounds), but we will not ourselves address any Issues in this area.

 ## Guidelines

 If you'd still like to report this issue, please follow these guidelines: